How to Create, Produce, Mix, and Master Your Own Music (Start to Finish)

 End-to-end music production in home studios has skyrocketed in recent years, with more people than ever writing, producing, mixing, mastering, and releasing their own music on streaming platforms.
 So how do you get started making release-ready tracks?

-In this tutorial, learn how to use Native Instruments KOMPLETE 13 to create and produce your song, with legendary synths, sampled instruments, and effects that will give you the inspiration you need to find your sound.
-Next, learn how to use plug-ins included in iZotope’s Music Production Suite 4.1 including RX, Neutron, and Ozone to clean up, mix, and master your track to release it to the masses.
+In this tutorial, learn how to use Native Instruments KOMPLETE 14 to create and produce your song, with legendary synths, sampled instruments, and effects that will give you the inspiration you need to find your sound.
+Next, learn how to use plug-ins included in iZotope’s

 He’s using Ableton Live, along with a template for his sessions that includes many of his favorite sounds that he likes to use.

 Here’s what Datsunn has open in his session (all included in KOMPLETE 14):

 - SESSION HORNS is a versatile and playable horn section that will instantly perk up your productions.
 The trombone, tenor sax and two trumpets have been sampled to perfection and deliver a rich, authentic sound, playable by anyone.

 - SCARBEE MARK I, the legendary electric piano of the 1970s ranges from warm and mellow to bright and 'barking' and can also produce chiming bell-like tones.